QuantumRaC/Cybersec-Archive/notes/linux_notes.md

 - operator `>>`
     - also an output redirector but instead appends output at the bottom of the file
     - e.g. `echo newLine >> file` adds "newLine" at the bottom of file without replacing its contents

+# Shells

+- `echo $SHELL` shows which shell you're using
+  - `/etc/shells` contains all installed shells on a Linux system
+  - `.chsh -s /usr/bin/zsh` permanently changes default shell to `zsh`

+- Shells
+  - **Bash (Bourne Again Shell)**
+    - default for most Linux distributions
+    - in the middle of completing a command, tab key automatically completes the command or gives suggestions
+    - keeps a history file & logs all commands
+      - `history` displays all previous commands
+  - **Fish (Friendly Interactive Shell)**
+    - very simple syntax & auto spell correction for commands
+    - limited scripting features
+  - **Zsh (Z Shell)**
+    - modern shell with tab completion & command history functionality
+    - capable of writing scripts
+    - extensive customization makes it slower than other shells

 # Modules